 Requests for patient interviews

-We are able to pass on your request for an interview to an adult patient who is in a stable condition.
+We are able make a request for an interview of an adult patient who is in a stable condition.
 It is up to the patient to accept or decline this interview and to give you their consent to their personal information being shared.

 Where the patient is a child we cannot release any personal information regarding a patient without the consent of the parent or guardian.